Content

 In a six-month study, men at high risk of prostate cancer — a disease aggravated by DHT — consumed either soy protein high in isoflavones (plant-based compounds that mimic the hormone estrogen), soy protein without isoflavones, or a milk-based protein isolate twice daily.

 The results?
-The men who used either soy protein product showed a slight decrease in DHT levels, while those who used the milk-based protein isolate had a slight increase.
+The men who consumed either soy protein product showed a slight decrease in DHT levels, while those who used the milk-based protein isolate had a slight increase.

 However, despite the small drop in DHT levels, the men’s testosterone levels remained steady throughout the study period — contrary to what some websites or podcasts might say about the effects of soy.